top of page

 Before deciding whether to have cataract surgery, you will need to discuss with your doctor all the risks and benefits involved, to find out what is the right decision for you.

 • Benefits of the surgery include clearer, brighter vision and the ability to see in the distance without glasses.
-If you were long-sighted or short-sighted before the operation, this can be a very happy experience.
+If you needed glasses to see before the operation, this can be a very happy experience.

 • The risks of the surgery are small, and the surgery is successful in over 95% of cases, but not 100%.
-The risks do include haemorrhage and infection, potentially with loss of vision and even loss of the eye, so it is important to understand that surgery should only be considered if you are unhappy with your vision, even with the use of glasses.
+The risks of severe problems are very small, but they do include haemorrhage and infection, potentially with loss of vision and even loss of the eye, so it is important to understand that surgery should only be considered if you are unhappy with your vision, even with the use of glasses.
+There are risks of less serious problems, even if the surgery itself goes perfectly.

 What happens on the day of cataract surgery?

-The operation is microsurgery, performed as a day case procedure in hospital, under local anaesthetic with sedation.
+The operation is microsurgery, performed as a day case procedure in hospital, under local anaesthetic with sedation (twilight anaesthesia).
 We do it this way so that a team of people can care for the whole of you, while doctor focusses her full attention on you and your operation.

 What can I do after cataract surgery?

-There is little to no pain afterwards, and you can usually see clearly by the next day, but is important to take at least a week off work and to care for yourself tenderly in the weeks after the surgery, to allow the eye (and you) to rest and heal.
-You can read, watch TV, go for gentle walks and potter around the house, but no heavy lifting, bending, straining or swimming for a couple of weeks.
+There is little to no pain afterwards, and you can usually see clearly by the next day, but it is important to take at least a week off work and to care for yourself tenderly in the weeks after the surgery, to allow the eye (and you) to rest and heal.
+You can read, watch TV, go for gentle walks and move around the house, but no heavy lifting, bending, gardening, straining or swimming for 2-4 weeks, depending on what it is you want to do.
+Please ask doctor before doing anything extreme!

-Anne sees you again the next day, then a week later and at the end of a month, and you are to use eye drops this whole time.
+Doctor sees you again the next day, then a week later and again at the end of a month, and you are to use eye drops this whole time.

 If you used to wear strong glasses, these will need to be changed, but we wait a month for the eye to heal completely before doing the final glasses test.